himmng/DRSI/README.md

 # Data Readiness RSI module
 This module aims to acceralate the end-to-end data integration tasks for the target system with the help of recurssively self-improving (RSI) AI agents.
-The module consists of four agents that will perform various data readiness tasks for a given source data system.
+The module consists of agents that will perform various data readiness tasks for a given source data system.

 #### 1- Data Quality Agent
 -   Tasks: Completeness, Uniqueness, Accuracy, Validity, Consistency, Timeliness